-ZIMSEC O Level Integrated Science Notes: The respiratory system and gaseous exchange
+ZIMSEC O Level Combined Science Notes: The respiratory system and gaseous exchange

 - The respiratory system is responsible for gaseous exchange and breathing so that oxygen is taken into the body and carbon dioxide is released from the body.